China arrests ex-Hangzhou party chief on bribery charges

 Earlier this year, Zhou appeared in a state media documentary that claimed the former party secretary used his influence in the Chinese tech hub to help his younger brother's businesses.

-One of those companies had received investment from a firm controlled by Mr Ma's Ant Group, according to a local media report in August.
+One of those companies had received investment from a firm controlled by Mr Ma's Ant Group, according to an August media report.

 The campaign may further chill investor sentiment after a series of crackdowns last year caused hefty losses.